Knowledge Base

 - name: build knowledge base

-Once the knowledge base is built, you can query and retrieve content from the repository's knowledge base using the Open API.
-The retrieved content can be combined with an LLM model to generate responses.
+After the knowledge base is built, you can query and retrieve content from the repository's knowledge base through Open API, and then combine the retrieved content with an LLM model to generate answers.

 API Information